mtykhenko/davinci-kata/architecture-decisions/0002-bidirectional-communication.md

 ### 1. Kiosks and fridges use our software to operate with meals.

 #### Pros
-1. We fully controll whole selling chain and have a freedom to change anything in this chain.
+1. We fully control whole selling chain and have the freedom to change anything in this chain.
-2. We can easily add loyality flows and online and offline selling since we control the chain.
+2. We can easily add loyalty flows and online and offline selling since we control the chain.

 #### Cons
 1. Complex and expensive onboarding process for new fridges and kiosks.